 Following the success of the Secondary Mastery Specialist Programme thus far, Maths Hubs, working in conjunction with the NCETM, are now seeking applications from secondary schools that wish to nominate ‘lead teachers’ to take part in an important three-year professional development programme leading to the designation of Secondary Mastery Specialist.

-The head teacher, or their representative from the school’s senior leadership team, will also be required to attend a half day launch alongside the lead teacher at the first residential.
+The head teacher, or their representative from the school’s senior leadership team, will also be required to attend a half day launch alongside the lead teacher at the online launch event.

 *If the teacher has already gained NCETM Secondary PD Lead accreditation there is no need to repeat the programme; if the teacher has accreditation in another phase, they will need to discuss this with the NCETM central team during the first year of the programme.